ibm-cloud-docs/vpc/file_storage_vpc_about.md

 You can apply user tags and access management tags to your file shares.
 Add tags when you create a share or update an existing share with the UI, CLI, API, or Terraform.
 For more information, see [Tags for file shares](#fs-about-fs-tags).

-You can view and manager your file shares in the console, from the CLI, with the API, and Terraform.
+You can view and manage your file shares in the console, from the CLI, with the API, and Terraform.
 You can [increase the file share size](/docs/vpc?topic=vpc-file-storage-expand-capacity) from its original capacity in GB increments up to 32,000 GB capacity.
 You can also [increase or decrease file share IOPS](/docs/vpc?topic=vpc-file-storage-adjusting-iops) to meet your performance needs.
 Operations to increase the capacity or adjust the IOPS cause no outage or lack of access to the storage.
 Billing is adjusted automatically.
 You pay for only the capacity and performance that you need.

-## File Storage profiles
+## File storage profiles
 {: #fs-profiles-intro}

 Share profiles define the capacity and performance characteristics of file shares.
 You can choose the best option for your specific needs, whether the share is meant for general use or high-performance workloads.